AutoScreencast/create-reagent-app/templates/basic/README.md

 Note that [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+ and higher.

-To create a project called `my-app`, run this command in your Terminal:
+To create a project called `my-project`, run this command in your Terminal:

 ```
-npx create-reagent-app my-app
+npx create-reagent-app my-project
 ```

-This will create a folder (in your current working directory) called `my-app`, with the bootstrapped app as its contents.
+This will create a folder (in your current working directory) called `my-project`, with the bootstrapped app as its contents.

 ### 2. Change Directory into Project Folder

-Assuming you called your project `my-app`:
+Assuming you called your project `my-project`:

 ```
-cd my-app
+cd my-project
 ```

 ### 3. Install Dependencies